Giant pandas around the world: Japan

+At the end of 2025, after a diplomatic crisis between China and Japan over Japan's Prime Minister's words about Chinese militarism and support of Taiwan, it was announced that two twin pandas from the Tokyo Ueno Zoo, Xiao Xiao and Lei Lei, would return to China at the end of January 2026.
+Japan had pandas continuously from 1972, the year of normalization with China; the pandas were born in Ueno in 2021.

 Malaysia

-Liang Liang and Xing Xing were sent to Zoo Negara, Malaysia on 21 May 2014 under the Giant Panda International Conservation Cooperation Agreement Programme.
+Liang Liang and Xing Xing were sent to Zoo Negara, Malaysia, on 21 May 2014 under the Giant Panda International Conservation Cooperation Agreement Programme.
 The agreement requires all giant panda cubs to be returned to China once they reach between 24 months and four years old.
 As of 2021, three panda cubs have been born in Zoo Negara—Nuan Nuan (born 18 August 2015), Yi Yi (born 14 January 2018) and Sheng Yi (born 31 May 2021).

 Indonesia

 Cai Tao and Hu Chun were introduced to Taman Safari Indonesia in September 2017.
 Cai Tao and Hu Chun were born at the Bifengxia Panda Base in Bifengxia, Ya'an, Sichuan, China.
 The arrival process of Cai Tao and Hu Chun had been carried out for a long time, marked by the construction of the "Panda Palace" which would later become their home in Taman Safari.
-Cai Tao and Hu Chun have travelled more than 4,400 kilometres, taking off from Shuangliu International Airport in Chengdu, China on 28 September 2017, travelling five and a half hours until arriving at Soekarno–Hatta International Airport.
+Cai Tao and Hu Chun have travelled more than 4400 km, taking off from Shuangliu International Airport in Chengdu, China on 28 September 2017, travelling five and a half hours until arriving at Soekarno–Hatta International Airport.
 After undergoing an adjustment period of approximately two months, the two of them finally began to be displayed in November 2017.